masumsoft/express-cassandra/README.md

     returns a type 3 (random) uuid, suitable for Cassandra `uuid` fields, as a string
 *   `models.timeuuid()`
     returns a type 1 (time-based) uuid, suitable for Cassandra `timeuuid` fields, as a string
+*   `models.consistencies`
+    this object contains all the available consistency enums defined by cassandra driver, so you can for example use models.consistencies.one, models.consistencies.quorum etc.

 ### Support for Composite Data Types